-Soil bulk samples were collected to determine the California Bearing Ratio (CBR) value to be used for our pavement design recommendations.
-The locations at which the CBR bulk samples were taken are indicated on the Boring Location Plan in Appendix A. We performed CBR tests at three compaction levels (i.e. 90%, 95% and 100% for a total of three (two (2) CBR tests) on each sample location.
-Based on laboratory test results, CBR values of about 1.85 and 2.55 percent were obtained for the existing untreated subgrade compacted to at least 95 percent of the maximum dry density determined in accordance with ASTM D 698.
-TTL recommends that a CBR value of 2.0 percent be used to represent the pavement subgrade conditions at this site.
-There are a number of published correlations relating CBR to the Resilient Modulus (M_R).
-In our report, we used a M_R (psi) = 2555 (CBR)^{0.64}, to convert CBR to MR.
+Bulk soil samples were collected to evaluate the California Bearing Ratio (CBR) of the soils to be used for our pavement design recommendations.
+The locations at which the CBR bulk samples were taken are indicated on the Boring Location Plan (Exhibit 2).
+We performed two sets of CBR tests each at three compaction levels, i.e. 90%, 95% and 100% for a (total of three (3) CBR tests) on the collected bulk samples.
+Based on the laboratory test results, CBR values of about 3.15 and 3.2 percent were obtained for the existing untreated subgrade compacted to at least 95 percent of the maximum dry density determined in accordance with ASTM D 698.
+However, TTL performed a previous study at Units 1 and 2 as well as a portion of Unit 3.
+The tested CBR obtained for the previous study was 2.2 percent.
+Based on this information, TTL recommends that a CBR value of 2.0 percent be used to represent the pavement subgrade conditions at this site.
+There are a number of published correlations relating CBR to the Resilient Modulus (MR).
+In accordance with the COSA design guidelines, we used a Resilient Modulus (MR) = 1,500 times the CBR in psi, to convert CBR to MR.